 An MDR allows users to set up change requests to existing standard objects.
 Users should be able to log requests for changes, such as updating a form.
-The change control process is a pre-defined workflow that defines the approval process, and the tracking and handling of change requests.
+The change control process is a pre-defined workflow that defines the approval process and the tracking and handling of change requests.
 All changes are tracked from inception to completion.

-A good MDR allows multiple versions of the same standard that have been updated, improved or customized.
+A good MDR allows multiple versions of the same standard that have been updated, improved, or customized.

 You can easily identify which version of a standard is being used.
 And users can be confident they’re working on the correct version of an asset or standard.

-Traceability is of key importance in the world of clinical trials, due to the ever changing regulatory environment.
+Traceability is of key importance in the world of clinical trials, due to the ever-changing regulatory environment.

 Traceability must be built into an MDR so that all assets can be fully tracked through their lifecycle.
 With traceability in place, you can see who has accessed the MDR.
 Who made changes to what studies, standards and assets, and when.
-And you can check differences between them.
+And you can check the differences between them.
 For example, the differences between versions of the same standard.
 You can see the full and detailed history of a standard.